JD557/coffee-tracker/README.md

 ```sh
 yarn install
 ```

-This example uses Parcel.js as our bundler and dev server, there are lots of other options you might prefer like Webpack, scalajs-bunder, or even just vanilla JavaScript.

-We recommend you have two terminal tabs open in the directory containing this README file.
+We recommend you have two terminal tabs open:

 In the first, we'll run sbt.